fyt-o/sonotype/README.md

 ##### Exploration 2

-The next exploration involved using the data to firstly generate a
+The next exploration involved using the data to firstly generate a representation of the phoneme amplitudes as a 'soundwave' that we could manipulate for filtering out 'noise' (repetitive values).